rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 With all the intros out of the way, here's how CloudFlare Workers afforded me to prop up a CORS proxy in less than half an hour.
-If you're impatient and just want to take a look at the service in its full glory then head over [here].
+If you're impatient and just want to take a look at the service in its full glory then head over here[^6].
 GitHub Actions deploys the service automatically to CloudFlare Workers every time a change is pushed to the `main` branch.

 ### Installing the prerequisites

-Assuming you have `node` installed on your system, you can fetch the [wrangler] CLI with the following command:
+Assuming you have `node` installed on your system, you can fetch the wrangler[^7] CLI with the following command:

 ```sh
 npm install -g wrangler